 Students are required to provide two bound copies of their thesis to their Thesis Advisor.
-One copy will remain with the Thesis Advisor, and one copy will be shelved in the History Department Library.
-You can order bound copies to be sent to the History Department office here: https://fhsuguides.fhsu.edu/fhsuscholarsrepository/thesis#s-lg-box-21960252
+One copy will remain with the Thesis Advisor, and one copy will be shelved in the Department of History and Philosophy Library.
+You can order bound copies to be sent to the Department office here: https://fhsuguides.fhsu.edu/fhsuscholarsrepository/thesis#s-lg-box-21960252

-You can send the copies here: Thesis Advisor (insert name), Department of History, 600 Park Street, Rarick Hall 344, Hays, KS 67601.
+You can send the copies here: Thesis Advisor (insert name), Department of History and Philosophy, 711 Park Street, Rarick Hall 344, Hays, KS 67601.